Skip to main content

 You can edit the scheduled Pay Day if it falls on a public holiday or needs to be adjusted for other reasons.

-Submission Deadline: Payroll must be submitted one business day before the selected Pay Day by 5 PM PT.
+Submission Deadline: Payroll must be submitted one business day before the selected pay day by 5 PM (center time).

-For a July 3 pay day, submit payroll by July 2, 5 PM PT.
+For a July 3 pay day, submit payroll by July 2, 5 PM (center time).

-For a July 7 pay day, submit payroll by July 3, 5 PM PT
+For a July 7 pay day, submit payroll by July 3, 5 PM (center time).

 Note

-For First-Time Payroll: Review benefit and tax setup for all employees to avoid incorrect deductions.
+For first-time payroll, review the benefit and tax setup for all employees to avoid incorrect deductions.
 You can view associated tax transactions under the Tax Deposits screen.

 1. Click Submit Payroll.